 Shifting gears, how do you get your brain to concentrate on what matters?

 To improve focus, Ness Labs recommend the following--

 - Manage your distractions.
 Put the phone away--although you may work better with background noise or music.

 - Monitor your mind.
 To wherever you drift, learn to return to the task at hand.
 It's not about never losing your focus--which would be unrealistic--but about monitoring your attention.

 - Strengthen your brain's circuitry.
 Focus on your breath.
-The reality of losing focus and bringing your focus back to breath improves concentration.
+The reality of losing focus and bringing your focus back to breathing improves concentration.